 The honeycomb, which was featured in the early emblems of a telecommunications service provider, symbolized the possibility of communication at any time.
 They were the graphical embodiment of cellular communications.
 The new badge reflects the company’s trade name and looks like the chemical formula of the oxygen molecule.
 This is a hint that O2 (UK) is as irreplaceable as air.

 To make the inscription visible, the designers chose a bold font.
 Judging by the number “2”, this is the sans-serif version.
-The main color is blue, and it can be used both for the logo itself and for the background, alternating with white.
+The main color is blue, and it can be used for both the logo and the background, alternating with white.
 It is associated with oxygen.